 How do I make an appointment?

 Upon request, a dietitian will work with current SCCA patients to design eating plans to meet your unique needs.
-For more information, speak with someone from your medical team or call (206) 606-1148 to schedule an appointment with a dietitian.
+For more information, speak with someone from your care team or call us to schedule an appointment with a dietitian.

 Nutrition appointments are offered without charge to the patient.